sashagoebbels/docker-env-oxid/README.md

 ## Usage

-`docker-compose up --build` to build the images and start up the whole cluster.
+`docker-compose up --build -d` to build the images and start up the whole cluster.
-From there on a simple `docker-compose up` is all you need.
+From there on a simple `docker-compose up -d` is all you need.
+The `-d` option daemonizes the docker containers, so they run in the background.

+If you would like to see which containers are running, use:

+`docker-compose ps`

 To shut it down open an second terminal and use `docker-compose down` to tear down the cluster.
 To also delete all local images use `docker-compose down --rmi local`.
 After that you need to rebuild the images.